WestDRI/wgpages/content/chapel2/chapel-02-variables.md

 ## Variables

-Chapel is a statically typed language, i.e. the type of every variable is known at compile time.
+Chapel is a statically typed language, i.e. the type of every variable must be known at compile time.

 <!-- A variable has three elements: a **_name_**, a **_type_**, and a **_value_**.
 When we store a value in a -->
 <!-- variable for the first time, we say that we **_initialized_** it.
 Further changes to the value of a -->